PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 ## Installing R Packages on the HPC Clusters

-The HPC clusters use an old version of the GNU C/C++ compilers to provide stability.
-To install many R packages you will need a newer compiler.
+By default the HPC clusters use an old version of the GNU C/C++ compilers to provide stability.
+To install certain R packages you will need a newer compiler.
 This can be accomplished by loading the `rh` module:

 ```
 $ g++ --version